cirodil/resistor_code_bot/README_EN.md

 ## 📄 License

-This project is distributed under the MIT License.
+This project is distributed under the MIT license.

 ## 📞 Support

-If you encounter problems or have questions:
+If you encounter issues or have questions:

 1. Check [Issues](https://github.com/cirodil/resistor-bot/issues) on GitHub
 2. Create a new Issue with problem description